 Swiss-Belresort Watu Jimbar – Modern, luxurious, surrounded by pools, and close to the beach.

 Although not facing the sea, it is in a prime location for shops and cafés, and only a three-minute stroll to the beach.
 All precious space within this newish resort is occupied by buildings and the swimming pool, so there are no gardens.
 Deluxe rooms are packed with furniture, appliances, and features (sometimes jacuzzis).
-Those at ground-level are better, with patios leading to plunge pool areas that open out to the main shared pool.
+Those at ground-level are better, with patios leading to plunge pools that open out to the main shared pool.
 This pool is split-level, fringed by palm trees, and substantial enough to feature bridges to ‘islands’.
 And the lounge chairs that seem to float in the shallow end are particularly inviting.

 - Best Hotels in Bali

 - Where to Stay in Bali

 Swiss-Belresort Watu Jimbar – The Location